DavidNash2024/Win32xx/samples/Titlebar/Readme.txt

 Titlebar Sample
 ===============
-This sample demonstrates how to customise the title bar of a window in a manner that is supported on Windows 10 and Windows 11.
-A child view window is positioned over the client area of the main window.
+This sample demonstrates how to customize the title bar of a window in a manner that is supported on Windows 10 and Windows 11.

+The main window with the customized title bar is a "mini frame".
+It has the following features:
+* The application's icon is displayed in the title bar.
+* A system menu is displayed when the application's icon is clicked.
+* CMenuBar is used to display a menu in the caption area.
+* A child view window is positioned over the client area of the main window.

 Background